kubernetes/community/communication/marketing-team/role-handbooks/storytellers.md

 * go to: https://discuss.kubernetes.io/
 * Open a new topic
-* Paste gdoc into window
+* Paste gdoc into new topic window
+  * Discourse will automatically convert it to markdown 🎉
 * Profit

 ## Minimum Skills and Experience